 Umbrella insurance is a cheap and convenient way of increasing the coverage limit of your regular liability insurance policy.
-Most small businesses have a $1 million/ $2 million liability policy, which means that they will receive up to $1 million per incident and $2 million during the lifetime of the policy, which is usually one year.
+This type of insurance provides an extra layer of protection that can safeguard your assets in a lawsuit or catastrophic event.
+It is particularly useful for those with a high net worth or engaging in activities with a higher liability risk.
+Most small businesses have a $1 million or $2 million liability policy, meaning they will receive up to $1 million per incident and $2 million during the policy’s life, usually one year.

-The average personal injury or property damage lawsuit results in a settlement of $50–100,000, so the $1 million/ $2 million policy covers most incidents.
+The average personal injury or property damage lawsuit results in a settlement of $50–100,000, so the $1 million or $2 million policy you purchase covers most incidents.
 However, some lawsuits are extremely expensive.
-If someone is seriously hurt or something very expensive is destroyed due to your negligence, you might have to pay more than $1 million.
-Once your regular insurance policy runs out, umbrella insurance kicks in and covers the rest.
+If someone is seriously hurt or otherwise injured or something very expensive is destroyed due to your negligence, you might have to pay more than $1 million, medical bills included.
+Once your regular insurance policy runs out, umbrella insurance covers the rest.

 Damage to Property

-Property damage lawsuits don’t usually exceed the general liability policy limit.
-Unless you work with high-net-worth individuals whose homes are worth million of dollars, it’s unlikely that you’ll have to pay more than $1 million in damages.
+Property damage lawsuits don’t usually exceed the general liability homeowners insurance policy limit.
+Unless you work with high-net-worth individuals whose homes are worth millions of dollars, it’s unlikely that you’ll have to pay more than $1 million in damages.
+However, it’s important to note that if the damages exceed the policy limit, you may be personally responsible for paying the remaining amount.
+Therefore, ensuring that your general liability homeowner’s policy has adequate coverage for potential property damage claims is crucial.
 Despite this, getting umbrella insurance might be worth it because property damage often goes hand in hand with personal injuries.

 Certain Car Accidents

 They might also need to make adjustments to their home and undergo surgery.
 In such a situation, you’ll likely be asked to pay more than $1 million in damages.
-You might also exceed your policy limit if you’re responsible for an accident with several vehicles, and you need to pay for all the other drivers’ property damage and medical bills.
+You might exceed your policy limit if you’re responsible for an accident involving several vehicles.

-Companies sometimes get sued because they make a false claim or an untrue statement about someone in one of their advertisements.
+Companies sometimes get sued because they make a false claim or an untrue statement about how someone is injured in one of their advertisements.
+This can lead to serious legal fees and financial consequences for the company and damage its reputation.
+Therefore, it is important for companies to ensure that their advertisements are truthful and not misleading.
 Large businesses like Red Bull and Apple have had to pay eight-figure settlements due to unethical advertising practices in the past.